 During this session, you'll learn how to:

 If you’re not already convinced that crisis comms is all about being proactive, not reactive, consider this: Dr. Deborah Pretty of Pentland Analytics found that a crisis costs brands, on average, 5 percent of shareholder value during the first year after it occurs.
-We’ll close out the day by sharing strategies savvy communicators can use to make sure they’re ready for whatever crises may come, and conduct a mock crisis scenario to boot.
+We’ll close out the day by sharing strategies savvy communicators can use to make sure they’re ready for whatever crises may come.
 You can’t prepare for everything, but nimble planning can make you ready for anything.

 What we'll cover: